 Why do I need niacinamide in my skin care routine?

 The ingredient can be used to treat a wide range of skin issues, including acne, rosacea, hyperpigmentation and wrinkles.
-Additionally, it provides plenty of benefits for the skin, helping to increase collagen production, reduce moisture loss, improve fine lines and wrinkles, protect the skin barrier and minimize the appearance of pores.
+Additionally, it provides plenty of benefits for the skin, helping to increase collagen production, reduce moisture loss, improve fine lines and wrinkles, protect the skin barrier and minimize the appearance of pores and dark spots caused by sun exposure.

 Niacinamide also supports the function of the skin barrier, which is particularly helpful during the warmer months when we spend more time outdoors.
 It does this by helping to produce ceramides, which is essential to retaining moisture in the skin, according to Gmyrek.